 The innovation also shows its strengths in terms of costbenefit ratio: In many cases, the extra costs of the new “local” system can be offset by the savings of hundreds of metres of hose and cable.

 Use at FrieslandCampina

-Installing the system at a new dessert and yoghurt line at FrieslandCampina in Gutersloh represents a reference project.
+Installing the system at a new dessert and yogurt line at FrieslandCampina in Gutersloh represents a reference project.
 The process valve nodes that control which medium is currently being moved and in which dosage, are regulated by 42 HD enclosures, each with two 24-fold AirLINE Quick valve islands, including digital feedback inputs.

 The bulk of the pneumatic enclosures are lined – in rank and file – next to the valve nodes, so they installed right in the middle of the hygiene-sensitive process field.